bianbianzhu/ai-web-agent/agent/assets/medium.md

 };
 ```

 Let's look deeper into the `highlightInteractiveElements` function.
-It is a service that annotates HTML elements for the agent.
+It is a service that annotates the interactive HTML elements for the agent.
 It can highlight elements with a red bounding box and add unique identifiers to them.
-This is useful for the agent to understand the content of the page visually and make decisions based on it.
+Imagine giving your AI agent a special pair of glasses that lets it see the interactive spots on a website—the buttons, links, and fields—like glowing treasures on a treasure map.
+That's essentially what the `highlightInteractiveElements` function does.
+It's like a highlighter for the digital world, sketching red boxes around clickable items and tagging them with digital nametags.

-Technically, the function does the following:
+Here's how it performs:

-1. Remove the unique identifier attribute `gpt-link-text` set previously.
+1. It starts by clearing the stage, removing any old digital nametags (html attribute `gpt-link-text`) that might confuse our AI.
-1. Annotate all the interactive elements, such as links, buttons, and input fields, on the page, by giving them a red outline.
+2. Then, it lights up every clickable thing it finds with a red outline.
+It's not just making things pretty—this helps the AI spot where to 'click'.
-1. Set a unique identifier attribute to the element.
-This attribute will be used to identify the element that Puppeteer can later interact with.
+3. Each interactive element gets a unique nametag.
+This isn’t just any tag; This tag/attribute will be used to identify the element that Puppeteer can later interact with.

-Of course, there are other ways to apply Set-of-Mark Prompting.
-However, when dealing with puppeteer or any other testing framework that programmatically interacts with the web, it is important to know that the element with a targeted link text may not be visible or interactable.
+One key detail to remember is when dealing with puppeteer or any other testing framework that programmatically interacts with the web, the element with a link text may not be visible.
 Here is a simple example:

 ```html
 <div style="display: none">